pkra/peterkrautzberger.org/future-mathml2.md

 The volunteers, on the other hand, come and go.
 Nobody is able to find significant funding and development is, once again, effectively dead.

-I'm afraid I don't see how we can ever get native MathML support in browsers; the volunteer method does not work in practice and the vendors remain uninterested.
+I'm afraid I don't see how we can ever get native MathML support in browsers; the volunteer method does not work and the vendors remain uninterested.

 ## Where could we go instead?